 Sleep is the foundation of a good bulking routine.
-It gives you the drive to challenge yourself in the gym, it gives you the appetite to eat a big bulking diet, and it gives you the willpower to implement new habits.
-But for the sake of giving sleep the hype it deserves, let’s put aside that sleep improves our willpower, motivation, compliance, exertion, and all of that other (super important) wishy woo.
+It gives us the drive to challenge ourselves in the gym, the appetite to eat a big bulking diet, and the willpower to implement new habits.
+But for the sake of giving sleep the hype it deserves, let’s put aside that it improves our willpower, motivation, compliance, exertion, and all of the other (super important) secondary benefits.
 Here’s how sleep can directly improve your size and strength gains (study):

-- More testosterone: getting enough sleep will boost your circulating levels of testosterone, improving your ability to gain muscle quickly and leanly.
+- More testosterone: getting enough sleep boosts our circulating levels of testosterone, improving our ability to gain muscle quickly and leanly.

-- More insulin-like growth factor 1 (IGF-1): getting enough sleep will also raise your IGF-1 levels, allowing you to better recruit satellite cells into your muscle fibres, which is critical for overcoming size and strength plateaus.
+- More insulin-like growth factor 1 (IGF-1): getting enough sleep will also raise our IGF-1 levels, allowing us to better recruit satellite cells into our muscle fibres, which is critical for overcoming size and strength plateaus.

-- Less cortisol: getting enough sleep will reduce chronic cortisol levels, which will reduce muscle breakdown and increase muscle protein synthesis.
+- Less cortisol: getting enough sleep reduces chronic cortisol levels, reducing muscle breakdown and increasing muscle growth

 - Better nutrient partitioning: getting enough sleep makes our bodies prefer getting stored energy from fat instead of muscle, allowing for more muscle growth with less fat gain.

-Given how powerful sleep is while bulking, it pays to approach your bedtime routine with the same fervour that you approach your lifting.
-Min-max all of the little details, give it a high priority in your life.
-It won’t just improve your gains; it will improve everything.
+Given how powerful sleep is while bulking, it pays to approach our bedtime routines with the same fervour that we approach our lifting routines.
+If we give it a high priority in our lives, it won’t just improve our gains, it will improve everything.